 Isanti SWCD can connect you with financial assistance in the form of cost sharing (we pay part and you pay part of the project cost) and loan programs that protect land and water in Isanti County.
 Contact the SWCD staff for additional details and to learn which of the current programs may apply to you!
+Additional information can be found in the 2021 Cost Share Policy.

 State Cost Share: